abhijit-c/LatinTranslations/Pliny/letters/vesuvius_tacitus.md

 - *solitus* from *soleo, solere, solitus sum* is the perfect passive participle, meaning to be in the habit of.

-    The, less scary because usual at Campania, trembling of the earth had lasted for many days.
+    The trembling of the earth, less scary because (it is) usual for Campania, had preceeded for many days.

 6. *Illa vero nocte ita invaluit ut non moveri omnia sed verti crederentur.*